 Early Termination Clause

 Adding an early termination clause to the lease agreement means allowing your tenants to prematurely break the lease regardless of the reason, for a fee.
-Be specific when writing this early lease termination clause and indicate the fees tenants need to pay and highlight the number of days you would like to be notified should they decide to use the early termination clause.
+Be specific when writing this early lease termination clause and indicate the fees tenants need to pay and highlight the number of days the landlord would like to be notified should they decide to use the early termination clause.

 Roof of a house against a blue sky at dusk